stulwd/learngit/readme.txt

-Git is a version control system.
+Git is a distribution version control system.
-Git is free sotfware.
+Git is free sotfware distributed under the GPL.